cs100/template-proposed-project/README.md

  > * Incorporate **three** distinct design patterns, *two* of the design patterns need to be taught in this course:
  >   * Composite, Strategy, Abstract Factory, Visitor, Iterator
  > * All three design patterns need to be linked together (it can't be three distinct projects)
  > * Your project should be implemented in C/C++.
-If you wush to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
+If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
  > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
  > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
 We will be checking attributions to determine if there was equal contribution to the project.